 There are other reasons your cancer treatment can raise your odds of getting DVT.
 For instance, your risk goes up if you:

 - Had cancer surgery, especially around your belly or hips

 - Lie in bed while you recover and don't move around much

 - Frequently, while in the hospital, get a central venous catheter in your arm or chest -- a tube used to give medicines

-If the idea that treatment could cause a DVT worries you, keep in mind that your doctor will carefully weigh the pros and cons before she suggests you get chemo.
+If the idea that treatment could cause a DVT worries you, keep in mind that your doctor will carefully weigh the pros and cons before they suggest you get chemo.

 If You Have Cancer: Blood Clot Prevention and Treatment

 Talk to your doctor about your risk of DVT and how to lower it.
 The best approach depends on things like the type of cancer you have, the treatment you need, and whether you're in the hospital or at home.

 - If your risk is high, your doctor may recommend that you: